 If you’re not defending yourself against bad reviews, you’re likely leaving a bad first impression – one that may haunt your practice forever.
 We call this the “silent business-killer,” as you may not know it until it causes serious damage to your reputation.

 Why not take legal action against bad reviewers?

-The attention may cause more damage than the original review.
-It is not good publicity for a medical practice if the trending headline is “Doctor Sues for Being Called a Quack!”
-Legal action is not usually a part of the best practices for online reputation management.
+This isn’t good publicity for a medical practice, particularly if the trending headline is “Doctor Sues for Being Called a Quack!”
+While legal action can sometimes be effective, it’s also costly and time-consuming.
 There are better ways to deal with a negative review.

 Why can’t a healthcare provider manage his or her online reputation?